dchester/epilogue/docs/Milestones.md

 ## context.error(error)

 This should be called when throwing an error won't work.
-If you are returning a promise or working sync then throwing an error will be better
+If you are returning a promise or working sync then throwing an error will be better.
+If more than one parmeter is passed to `context.error` then this function will assume the syntax `context.error(status, message, [errors], [cause])` and will create a new EpilogueError out of them and will use that instead.

 # Errors